- Google analytics (including demographic data)

 We do not store your data in any other form than as described in this Section.

 Our server stores log data.
-The data are collected automatically from the web browser you use including: IP address, browser type, browser versions and various pages that users are visiting.
+The data are collected automatically from the web browser you use including: browser type, browser versions, and pages within this page (sub-pages) that users are visiting.
+We do not store your IP address.

 The information we collect from analytics and log data helps us understand what parts of the blog are interesting for you and what can we improve.
 You can learn more about Google Analytics or opt out if you wish.

-If you subscribe to our newsletter, we store your email address.
-We will use this email address only to send you the newsletter.
-You may always unsubscribe using the unsubscribe link included in every e-mail we send to you.
+However, if you happen to somehow subscribe to our newsletter, we store your email address.
+We might use this email address only to send you the newsletter.
+We currently do not send any newsletters.
+You may always unsubscribe using the unsubscribe link included in every e-mail we might send to you.
 We will never provide your email address to any third parties.

 This site contains links to other sites.
 We are not responsible for the privacy practices or the content of such websites.